isaaacwillian/wabanex/README.md

 # Wabanex

-Project that registers user, training and training exercises
+Project that registers user, training and training exercises, developed at NLW Together from Rocketseat

 #